 - “I don’t need to believe that the Bible is any more the Word of God than the Koran in order to know that Christ died for my sins.
 The Holy Spirit is alive and well within me and continues to guide me.”

 I certainly don’t want to deny this.
 The Spirit does lead people to faith without a belief in the “inerrancy of the Word.”
-I therefore responded:
+I therefore would have responded:

 - “People from other religions also claim supernatural guidance, but “guidance” that leads them into very different beliefs.
 How do you know that you’ve received the correct guidance?”